b-pak/Politicial-Environment-Analyser/README.md

 # Politicial-Environment-Analyser
-Tools for intricate analysis of domestic and international political landscapes.
+Tools for analysing domestic and international political landscapes.